MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Grant-CsTeamsSharedCallingRoutingPolicy.md

 ## PARAMETERS

 ### -Identity
 Indicates the Identity of the user account to be assigned the per-user Teams shared calling routing policy.
-User Identities can be specified using one of the following formats: the user's SIP address, the user's user principal name (UPN), or the user's ObjectId or Identity.
+User identities can be specified using one of the following formats: the user's SIP address, the user's user principal name (UPN), or the user's ObjectId or Identity.

 ```yaml
 Type: String